senacor/InnoLabFacebookMessengerCodeCamp/04_non-linear_dialogflow_dialogs/README.md

 1. Deploy a new webhook!
 Similar to task 1, replace the `<your_prefix>` tag at the package.json.template and move the file to package.json.
 Deploy the lambda `npm run install` and `npm run create`.
 This time you can omit `npm run configure`, because we don't wire the lambda up with Facebook.
 Study the provided example code for this task!

-2. Add Fulfillment at DynamoDB, enter the URL of the lambda you just created.
+2. Add a Fulfillment at Dialogflow and enter the URL of the lambda you just created.
 See `npm run create` console output for URL.
 Choose "Enable for all Domains".

 3. Switch to the intent you created previously and enable "Use webhook".